-When Excel 2007 was first released it had many bugs (as do all computer programs of any size).
+When a new product like Excel 2010 is first released it often has many bugs (as do all computer programs of any size).

 Microsoft is very pro-active at fixing bugs that are found and always release these fixes free of charge as a service pack.